FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/honey_i_shrunk_the_target_variable.md

 might actually be better suited for our use-case at hand.
 Nevertheless, a data scientist should know what he or she is doing and a lucky punch without a clue of what happened, just doesn't suit a scientist.

-Before we showed that the distribution of prices, and thus our target, resembles a log-normal distribution.
+Before, we showed that the distribution of prices, and thus our target, resembles a log-normal distribution.
 So let's assume now that we have a log-normal distribution, and thus we have $\log(\mathrm{price})\sim\mathcal{N}(\mu,\sigma^2)$.
 Consequently, the pdf of the price is
 \begin{equation}
 \tilde f(x) = \frac {1}{x}\cdot {\frac {1}{ {\sqrt {2\pi\sigma^2 \,}}}}\exp \left(-{\frac {(\ln(x) -\mu )^{2}}{2\sigma ^{2}}}\right),\label{eqn:log-normal}
 \end{equation}
 where the only difference to the normal distribution is $ln(x)$ instead of $x$ and the additional factor $\frac{1}{x}$.
-Also note that that parameters $\mu$ and $\sigma$ are the well-known parameters of the normal distribution but for the log-transformed target.
+Also note that parameters $\mu$ and $\sigma$ are the well-known parameters of the normal distribution but for the log-transformed target.
 So when we now minimize the RMSE of the log-transformed prices as we did before, we actually infer the parameter
 $\mu$ of the normal distribution, which is the expected value and also the *median*, i.e. $\operatorname {P} (\log(\mathrm{price})\leq \mu)= 0.5$.